-- Profit from doing business (e.g. sales)
+- Profit from trading (e.g. sales)

 - Money associated with selling assets for more than you originally paid for them (e.g. equipment or machinery).